vuesence/vue-faq/docs/en/backend/auth.md

 ::: details What is authentication and authorization Roughly speaking:

-Authentication is when the system verifies that it is Vasya Pupkin who logged in, for example, by checking his username and password
+Authentication is when the system verifies that it is John Doe who logged in, for example, by checking his username and password

 Authorization - when the system verifies that the user requesting the resource/action has the right to access it.
 For example, a senior manager has the right to delete an item in the admin, but a simple manager does not.
 :::

 ::: details How to make an authentication system on the site

 For SPA the most common way - on JWT tokens.
-There are many variants of this, depending on the requirements of the security level (Vasya Pupkin's personal blog with guest comments and online store with deposits and bonuses - two big differences).
+There are many variants of this, depending on the requirements of the security level (John Doe's personal blog with guest comments and online store with deposits and bonuses - two big differences).

 JWT is a standard for writing a small amount of information into a string (token) and signing it (cryptography).
 It is done by the backend.
 So only the backend can make sure that the token is written by it and has valid information in it.